 In celebration of Women’s History Month, SHOWFIELDS wanted to take this moment in time to highlight the female founders and artists who are pushing the envelope with mission-based topics that resonate most with our community.
 We like to refer to them as our Women of Wonder or “WOW.”
-This week we will be sharing interviews with the Founders of Pride & Groom.
+This week we will be sharing an interview with the Founder of Ada Lip Beauty.

-What motivated/inspired you to start your company, Pride + Groom"
+What motivated/inspired you to start your company, Ada Lip Beauty?

 What advice would you give to the next generation of female leaders?

 AH: Trust and listen to your gut, first.
 If it's confused and lost, you need to hustle and actively look for the answer.
 Never feel like you're entitled to have answers given to you.
 Like Britney said - "You better work"

 If someone is new to your brand - what's the first thing you'd suggest they try?

 AH: I am.Perfect. - it's an everyday nude shade that you can dab on for a light tinted look or dive in with more layers for a deeper nude.